Skip to main content

 • Projects/ — One folder per project (initially empty).
 Each project you add gets its own folder with the same stage folders (see below).

-One vault, many projects, one CLI, and one Cursor workspace that can see it all.
+One vault, many projects, one CLI, and one workspace that can see it all.

 How to Set Up (Step by Step)